syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPopupLayout/How-to.md

     #endregion
 }
 {% endhighlight %}

-Executing the above codes renders the following output in an iOS device.
+{% endtabs %}

 ![](PopupLayout_images/PopupInTableView.png)

-## Show UITableView as a popup
+## show UITableView as a pop-up

-SfPopupLayout allows you to load UITableView as a content of the popup.
+The SfPopupLayout allows loading UITableView as a content of the pop-up.

-Refer the below code example to load UITableView in SfPopupLayout.
+{% tabs %}
 {% highlight c# %}

 // CustomViewController.cs